Towards constraining cosmological parameters with SPT-3G observations of 25% of the sky: Coadded covariance

 where $w_i$ is the fraction of the total survey area covered by field i.
-This weighting scheme is due to the fact that the variance is proportional to $1/\fsky$ (see Equation~16 of \cite{hivon02}).
+This weighting scheme is due to the fact that the variance is proportional to $1/\fsky$ (see Eq.~(16) of \cite{hivon02}).